nasa/cumulus/docs/deployment/README.md

 ###### buckets:

 The buckets created in the [Create S3 Buckets](#create-s3-buckets) step.
 Buckets are defined in the config.yml with a key, name, and type.
 Types should be one of: internal, public, private, or protected.
 Multiple buckets of each type can be configured.
+A key is used for the buckets to allow for swapping out the bucket names easily.

 ------